qubolino/myownlegotrain/README.md

 ![own lego-like rc](pics/IMG_6296.jpg)

-code for the remote and receiver (using esp-now) are in src folder
+arduino code for the remote and receiver (using esp-now) are in src folder

-code for parts in parts folder
+openscad code for parts and some stl files are in parts folder

+list of sourced parts:
+- lego motor bogie
+- rotary encoder
+- esp32
+- AMS1117
+- L9110H bridge